Galaxoid-Labs/NostrTwentyNine/README.md

 - Clone the repo and cd into NostrTwentyNine
 - run `swift run App`

-#### Docker
+#### Single Command Docker + https domain

-I haven't currently gotten docker to work yet, but the goal is to make it work so its easy to run everything with a single command
+If you want to get up and running quick you can run the following command on a fresh Ubunut/Debain/Fedora server.

+`curl -sSL https://raw.githubusercontent.com/Galaxoid-Labs/NostrTwentyNine/main/setup.pl -o setup.pl && chmod +x setup.pl && ./setup.pl`

+As always its important to inspect commands run from the internet.
+You can take a look at the perl script [here](https://raw.githubusercontent.com/Galaxoid-Labs/NostrTwentyNine/main/setup.pl)